 - Bake at 375 degrees for 10 minutes or until cheese is melted and slighly bubbly

 Share some of your autumn dishes and how you get ready for company with us..
-Also if you enjoyed this post, please subscribe to my blog and never miss future ones!
+Also if you enjoyed this post, please subscribe to my blog and never miss future posts!
 Looking forward to hearing from you!

 The links provided may not be exactly like the ones I have but are similar.
 They are provided for your shopping convenience.

 I am an affilate and may recieve a small commision for any purchases you make at no extra cost to you!
 Thanks so much!